lplank/lplank.github.io/_posts/2022-10-29-visualizing-cellular-automata.md

 I'll probably need to use use [SCC](https://en.wikipedia.org/wiki/Strongly_connected_component) to undersand which cells should be merged together.
 The tricky thing will probably be specifying the vertexes for such non regular faces (since the list of vertex needs to be ordered - in general counter clock wise).
 I will probably need to used some idea from the [convex hull](https://en.wikipedia.org/wiki/Convex_hull) to specify such ordering.

 It should be fun

-Also, 3 dimensional cellular automata will come in the future.